-Ensures that the council manages its risks effectively through the development and monitoring of its risk management strategy.
-Chief Executive - Chair of Information Governance Group (IGG) Ensures that Executive Management Team (EMT) are aware of any issues that have been escalated by the IGG and cannot be resolved and ensures that these are noted in minutes of EMT and actioned accordingly either by or on behalf of EMT Provides assurance to the Audit &amp; Standards Committee as appropriate that the risks are being managed in accordance with the Risk Management Strategy Executive Directors (EMT) Ensure that the risk management process is promoted, developed, managed and implemented effectively in their service areas.
-Make decisions with their heads of service as to which service risks may warrant inclusion on their strategic risk register Take ownership of strategic risks in their directorates and include them in the corporate risk register Disseminate relevant information to service managers and employees Escalate where necessary any issues that cannot be resolved to the Audit &amp; Standards Committee for advice on decisions Establish and monitor a rolling programme of operational risk reviews Promote good risk management practice throughout the council in conjunction with IGG Ensuring that when Cabinet reports are written by their officers, that a relevant up to date risk assessment is provided where applicable, before being signed off for submission to Cabinet Ensure that the appropriate portfolio holder is aware of detailed risk assessments when discussions begin on any proposal Information Governance Group (IGG) Promote good risk management practice throughout the council in conjunction with EMT Support the development of the risk management process, share experience on risk and aid/advise in the review of risk management reviews To review the risk management policy and strategy where necessary To identify trends and priorities across the council Liaise with specialist risk groups in order to inform the strategic risk registers Ensure processes are in place to report any new/perceived (key) risks or failures of existing control measures
+[ Ensures that the council manages its risks effectively through the development and monitoring of its risk management strategy.
+Service Director - Legal & Governance - Chair of Information Governance Group (IGG) aware of any issues that have been escalated by the IGG and cannot be resolved and ensures that these are noted in minutes of CLT and actioned accordingly either by or on behalf of the CLT Provides assurance to the Audit &amp; Standards Committee as appropriate that the risks are being managed in accordance with the Risk Management Corporate Leadership Team Strategy Ensure that the risk management process is promoted, developed, managed and implemented effectively in their service areas.
+Make decisions as to which service risks may warrant inclusion on their strategic risk register Take ownership of strategic risks in their directorates and include them in the corporate risk register Disseminate relevant information to service managers and employees Escalate where necessary any issues that cannot be resolved to the Audit &amp; Standards Committee for advice on decisions Establish and monitor a rolling programme of operational risk reviews Promote good risk management practice throughout the council in conjunction with IGG Ensuring that when Cabinet reports are written by their officers, that a relevant up to date risk assessment is provided where applicable, before being signed off for submission to Cabinet Ensure that the appropriate portfolio holder is aware of detailed risk assessments when discussions begin Information Governance Group (IGG) on any proposal Promote good risk management practice throughout the council in conjunction with the CLT Support the development of the risk management process, share experience on risk and aid/advise in the review of risk management reviews To review the risk management policy and strategy where necessary To identify trends and priorities across the council Liaise with specialist risk groups in order to inform the strategic risk registers Ensure processes are in place to report any new/perceived (key) risks or failures of existing control measures